ohata-toast/RDS/en/console-guide.md

 ## Appendix 1.
 Guide for Database Instance Migration for Hypervisor Maintenance

-TOAST updates hypervisor software on a regualr basis to enhance security and stability of its infrastructure services.
+NHN Cloud updates hypervisor software on a regualr basis to enhance security and stability of its infrastructure services.
 Instances that are running on a target hypervisor for maintenance must be migrated to a hypervisor which is completed with maintenance.

-Migration of database instance can start on a TOAST console.
+Migration of database instance can start on a NHN Cloud console.
 Depending on database configuration, select a particular instance to migrate it as well, if its relevant database instance (e.g. slave instance) is also the target of maintenance.
 Follow the guide as below, to use the migration service on console.
 Go to the project in which a database instance for maintenance is located.